Tel: 00 353 61 202015

 Entry route to Mobile Communications and Security at UL is via LM121 Computer Science Common Entry

 You will study the modules presented in Year 1 of the Common Entry route to Mobile Communications and Security.
 The emphasis in Year 1 is on programming, an understanding of its basis, and the study of the physical machine on which programs run.
-Throughout the 3 years, one area of focus will be computer programming with modules in Computer Software and Operating Systems.
-Another major field of study in Communications and Networking, which provides plenty of hands-on practical laboratory experience.
+Throughout the following 3 years, the focus areas will include: Computer Programming/Software, Operating Systems and Data Forensics, Communications and Networking, and Data/Network Security.
+Plenty of hands-on practical laboratory experience is provided throughout the course.

 Your study of Computer and Network Security modules begins in semester 3 and runs throughout the course – including topics in Cryptography, Computer Forensics, Computer Law and Ethics and Host and Network Security.
 Finally, you will also study Web, Internet and Mobile technologies throughout the course.